Spishak/46656-Numbered-Word-List-For-Dice-Generated-Passphrases/README.md

 # 46656-Numbered-Word-List-For-Dice-Generated-Passphrases
 A numbered word list for passphrase generation

+This list is an inspiration of the Electronic Frontier Foundations Dice-Generated Passphrases - https://www.eff.org/dice - This is just a much much larger list of words, EFF with a 7,776 word list vs this list with 46,656 words.

 This is an AI generated list of 46,656 common and uncommon English words.